 Activity Idea #3: Map of Naomi

 For artistically inclined students...
 Have students imagine a map of the town of Naomi, placing different places mentioned in the book on the map.
 Locations are NOT clearly specified, so the student can create the map however they please.
 Instruct the student to include 15-20 people, places, and events from the book on the map.
-Tell students that a person can be shown in more than one place at a time (ie: Otis at the pet store +Otis elsewhere playing music on the street).
+A person can be shown in more than one place at a time (ie: Otis at the pet store +Otis elsewhere playing music on the street).